newtsukisan/machinelearning/README.md

 5. Process.

 The proccess is showed in Exploratory.html.
 After an exploratory analisys is found that some variables have few information.
 So we consider several hypothesis:
 Hipothesis 1.
-Predictors with high number of NA are discarted.
+Predictors with high number of NA have no information for training model.
 Hipothesis 2.
-Predictors with high number of empty vaulues are discarted.
+Predictors with high number of empty values have no information for training model.

+Colunms 1 to 6 are not considered for training purposes.

 After that three differents groups are formed.
 Group 1 for training.
 All data cleaned. tidy1